The Prevention program at ONF mobilizes fall prevention knowledge through three online knowledge sharing and communication platforms:

 Loop and Loop Junior

-Loop and Loop Junior are bilingual online communication platforms that bring together Communities of Practice (CoP) of front-line workers, practitioners, caregivers, researchers and policy planners on fall prevention.
-We support our members working for the health and independence of the public through prevention of falls and fall-related injuries.
+The Fall Prevention Communities of Practice (CoPs), Loop and Loop Junior are free bilingual online communication platforms where members across Canada can share information, network, problem-solve and discuss how to implement evidence-informed and promising fall prevention practices.
 The primary difference between Loop and Loop Junior is the population of focus and thereby the different stakeholders involved – Loop focuses on fall prevention among adults and older adults while Loop Junior seeks to tackle the issue of childhood falls.
+The goal of the two CoPs is to share knowledge on fall prevention across the lifespan with intent to inform practice with over 1,000 active members including front-line workers, practitioners, caregivers, researchers and policy planners.

 Watch the Loop and Loop Junior overview video.